 1. Notice to Creditors

-After a positive decision by the UR, creditors must be notified of the opening of liquidation.
+After a positive decision by the MoF to wind up the company (stage 1), creditors must be notified of the winding-up.

 The notice is published automatically by the Register of Companies and is free of charge.